B2.9 Use the ratios of 1 to 2, 1 to 5, and 1 to 10 to scale up numbers and to solve problems.

 Example 3

 Abdala buys bread to make sandwiches for the school picnic.
 The cost of the bread is $2 to make 20 small sandwiches.
-How much bread will it cost to make 60 sandwiches?
+How much will it cost to make 60 sandwiches?

 The cost of bread for 60 sandwiches is $6.

-The multiplicative relationship between 2 ratios is the basis of proportional reasoning.
-Ratios are present in everyday life and in several mathematical situations, notably in place values (for example, the ratio between units and tens is 1:10), in fractions (for example, \(\frac{ 1}{5} \) or 1:5), in similar figures (for example, a magnification of 1:2), in units of measurement of the metric system (for example, the ratio between metres and decimetres is of 1:10).
+The multiplicative relationship between two ratios is the basis of proportional reasoning.
+Ratios are present in everyday life and in several mathematical situations, notably in place values (for example, the ratio between units and tens is 1 to 10), in fractions (for example, \(\frac{ 1}{5} \) or 1:5), in similar figures (for example, a magnification of 1 to 2), in units of measurement of the metric system (for example, the ratio between metres and decimetres is of 1 to 10).

 Students should use a variety of models in activities to develop their proportional reasoning skills.
 Moreover, these informal experiences will be used for further study of ratios, rates, percentages, and algebra in later grades.